Q. Does the foundation accept donations?

 A. See our Grant Opportunities.

-Q. Do Bill, Melinda, and Warren get tax breaks for their donations to the foundation?
+Q. Do Bill and Melinda get tax breaks for their donations to the foundation?

 A. Many individuals enjoy tax benefits as a result of making charitable contributions.
 The amount of tax savings received depends on both the size of the charitable contributions and the person's annual income.

-Bill, Melinda, and Warren have been exceptionally generous in making contributions to the foundation, donating sums much larger than their annual incomes.
+Bill and Melinda have been exceptionally generous in making contributions to the foundation, donating sums much larger than their annual incomes.
 As a result, the tax savings they receive from these contributions represent a very small percentage of the contributions.

-From 1994 to 2006, Bill and Melinda gave the foundation more than $26 billion.
-Those donations resulted in a tax savings of less than 8.3 percent of the contributions they made over that time.
+From 1994 to 2016, Bill and Melinda gave the foundation more than $31.1 billion.
+Those donations resulted in a tax savings of 11.1% of the contributions they made over that time.

 Q. I received an email notification that I won a prize or lottery from Bill Gates or the foundation.
 Is this true?